 The principle here is to prevent any elected government from declaring a new election when they are momentarily popular, so that we are fooled into electing them for another five years (or less if they pull the same trick again) although, on balance, we may have been dissatisfied with them most of the time.
 Harold Macmillan pulled this trick in UK in 1959, by reducing the tax on beer during an unusually hot summer and calling an election before winter so that voters would remember him for cheap beer regardless of his other policies.
 Other British Prime Ministers have done the same but they tried to remove this provision, so that elections are held only every five years with allowance for the same emergencies as in our Constitution

 (b) where Parliament has passed resolutions to dissolve in terms of section 143, ninety days after the passing of the last such resolution;

 - Parliament is elected for a five-year term which runs from the date on which the President-elect is sworn in and assumes office in terms of section 94(1)(a), and Parliament stands dissolved at midnight on the day before the first polling day in the next general election . . .

-There is very little the President can do in this area without the consent of parliament, and if parliament proves unworkable, a new election must be held to elect a new parliament.
-But it is unlikely that any early emergency dissolution of parliament will occur this time.
+You notice that there is very little the president can do in this area without the consent of parliament, and if parliament proves unworkable, a new election must be held to elect a new parliament.

 This is not a general rule in all democracies.
 In the polarised state of our politics we need to consider two questions: